jbmokuz/pocket-monster-of-the-week/Playbooks/water.md

  |-----------------------------------------------------------------------------------|--------------------------------------------------------------------------------------------------------------------|----|
  | ![](images/FireIC_Big.webp) ![](images/GroundIC_Big.webp) ![](images/RockIC_Big.webp)|  ![](images/DragonIC_Big.webp) ![](images/GrassIC_Big.webp) ![](images/WaterIC_Big.webp)|    |

-### Move

-You are a seasoned veteran of surplus auctions

-When evaluating or identifying an item roll **+Clever**

-10 +: You know exactly what the item does and how much it is worth

-7-9: You partially know what the item does and have an idea about its worth

-miss: You know nothing about the item

-Can be used to identify a hostile Pokemon's held item

-You also get +1 on rolls to **Manipulate Someone** when trying to mask the effect or value of an item

 ---

-## Crabhammer

  | Type        | Category   | Damage      |
  | ----------- | ------------ | ----------- |